Menhaden Plc - Notification and Public Disclosure of Transaction

 Notification and public disclosure of transaction

-The Company has been notified of an internal transfer of shares from the Company's Portfolio Manager, Menhaden Capital Management LLP to the individual partners of Menhaden Capital Management LLP.
-On 17 December 2020, Mr Ben Goldsmith, partner of Menhaden Capital Management LLP, acquired 40,000 ordinary shares of £0.01 each in the Company ("Ordinary Shares") at a price of £1 per share.

-As a result of the transfer, Mr Goldsmith now holds interests in a total of 1, 200,300 Ordinary Shares, representing an aggregate 1.5% of the Company's issued share capital.
+As a result of the transfer, Mr Pybus now holds a total of 174,086 Ordinary Shares, representing an aggregate 0.22% of the Company's issued share capital.

 For further information:

-Note: Correction: Notification and public disclosure of transaction